jonathantopf/Mayaseed/_posts/2013-12-10-render_settings_node.md

 `Overwrite Existing Geometry Files`

-If geometry has been deformed in your scene it is desirable to keep this attribute checked.
+If geometry has been deformed in your scene, it is desirable to keep this attribute checked.
 In some cases when geometry has only been transformed rather than deformed you can turn this off to speed up the export.

 `Motion Samples`